- 1. You must have reached preservation age.

 2. Tax breaks on TRIPs can be compelling.

-Any earnings on assets financing your transition-to-retirement pension (TRIP) are exempt from earnings tax.
-If you receive pension payments from a TRIP and you’re over 60, your pension payments will also be tax-free.
+Any earnings on assets financing your transition-to-retirement pension (TRIP) are exempt from earning tax.
+When you receive pension payments from a TRIP and you’re over 60, your pension payments will also be tax-free.
 If you’re under the age of 60, the taxable component of pension income is taxed but you gain access to a pension tax offset of 15%.
 The tax-free component of the pension will be tax-free, even when under the age of 60.

 3. You must withdraw no more than 10% of your TRIP account balance.

 You can withdraw no more than 10% of your account balance each year.
-For example, if the account balance of your TRIP is $500,000 on 1 July, then you can withdraw no more than $50,000 for the year.
+For example, if the account balance of your TRIP is $500,000 on 1 July, then you can withdraw no more than $50,000 for the financial year.
 If your TRIP’s account balance is $200,000, then you can withdraw no more than $20,000.

 4. You must withdraw a minimum amount each year from your TRIP.

 You must also ensure that you withdraw a minimum payment from an account-based TRIP, which usually means you must withdraw at least 4% of the assets financing the pension each year.
-For an individual aged from 55 to 64, the minimum payment for a TRIP for the 2013/2014 year, is 4% of the account balance as at 1 July 2013 (see table below).
-Temporary, lower, percentage factors were available in earlier years to allow account balances to recover from the Global Financial Crisis, but
+For an individual aged from 55 to 64, the minimum payment for a TRIP for the 2014/2015 year, and for the 2015/2016 year, is 4% of the account balance as at 1 July 2014 (and for the 2015/2016 year, as at 1 July 2015) (see table below).
+Temporary, lower, percentage factors were available in earlier years to allow account balances to recover from the Global Financial Crisis, but the percentage factors have now reverted to normal.

 |Minimum annual pension (income stream) payments|